VictoriaMetrics/VictoriaMetrics/docs/README.md

 * `/api/v1/series/count` - returns the total number of time series in the database.
 Some notes:
   * the handler scans all the inverted index, so it can be slow if the database contains tens of millions of time series;
   * the handler may count [deleted time series](#how-to-delete-time-series) additionally to normal time series due to internal implementation restrictions;
-* `/api/v1/labels/count` - returns a list of `label: values_count` entries.
-It can be used for determining labels with the maximum number of values.
 * `/api/v1/status/active_queries` - returns a list of currently running queries.
 * `/api/v1/status/top_queries` - returns the following query lists:
   * the most frequently executed queries - `topByCount`